singer-io/getting-started/README.md

 'github' is probably appropriate - and temporarily record the token somewhere secure.

-#### Run the GitHub Streamer with the Stitch Persister
+#### Run the GitHub streamer with the Stitch persister

 To run the streamer and persister together you'll need the following
 values:

- - Stitch Client ID: This is the number in the URL when you login to Stitch
+ - *Stitch Client ID* - This is the number in the URL when you login to Stitch
- - Stitch API Token: The token you saved temporarily when you created the Import API connection.
+ - *Stitch API Token* - The token you saved temporarily when you created the Import API connection.
- - GitHub Token: The token you saved temporarily from GitHub
+ - *GitHub Token* - The token you saved temporarily from GitHub
- - GitHub Repo Path: The relative path of the repository you want to pull activity data for.
+ - *GitHub Repo Path* - The relative path of the repository you want to pull activity data for.
 For example, to pull activity for this repository - http://github.com/stitchstreams/getting-started - the path would be `stitchstreams/getting-started`.

 Add these values to your environment: